You are here

 - If your kids need to use a cell phone, teach them to stop walking and find a safe area to talk.
 For headphones, pull them down or turn off the volume before crossing the street.

-You can download these tips here.
 Download these tips in Spanish.